Brent-E-50/Tableau-Project/README.md

 [link to chart 5](https://public.tableau.com/app/profile/brenton.ervin/viz/userTripsbygenderbyweekday/UserTripsbyGenderbyweekday)

 ### Dashboard
-Below is a dashboard that consists of all 5 visualizations
+Below is a dashboard that contains all 5 of the above visualizations

 [link to dashboard](https://public.tableau.com/app/profile/brenton.ervin/viz/Dashboard1_16717560803090/Dashboard1)